flexera-public/policy_templates/security/aws/iam_support_role_created/README.md

 ## Functional Details

-When no AWSSupportAccess policies are found, or no such policies are attached to a role, this policy raises an incident.
+When the AWSSupportAccess IAM policy is not attached to a role, this policy raises an incident.

 ## Input Parameters